solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Sometimes shells form buds, which separate from the parent at a certain stage.*

 *) Heron-Allen.
 Phil.
 Trans., 1915, vol. 206, p.
-245. In 'Nummulosphere' 1, I stated, under the influence of the Eozoon delusion, that with a little poetic licence the planet might be compared to a gigantic budding reef-like Rhizopod encrusting a foreign body.
+245. In _Nummulosphere_ 1, I stated, under the influence of the Eozoon delusion, that with a little poetic licence the planet might be compared to a gigantic budding reef-like Rhizopod encrusting a foreign body.
 Really it is a case of a mass of separate Rhizopods.

 Food Supply. — Whence did the nummulites get their food?
 The investigations ot Gwyn Jeffreys, Wyville Thomson and Carpenter point to the conclusion that deep-sea benthos organisms live mostly on decayed organic matter sunk down from above.
 A research of Möbius* showed that in some areas a good deal of decayed shallow-water vegetation drifted down to deeper zones.
 At the present day the Antarctic mud is so rich in diatomaceous protoplasm that fishes feed on it, _and the Foraminifera are crammed with Diatoms_.
 The abundance of silica in igneous rocks is in itself suggestive of a plankton food supply for the nummulites.

-*) Möbius.
-'Whence comes the nourishment of the animals of the deep seas?'
-A.M.N.H., 1871, (4) 8. p.
+*) Möbius. _Whence comes the nourishment of the animals of the deep seas?_ A.M.N.H., 1871, (4) 8. p.
 193 (Transl.).
 Many references to literature.

 Classification. — The classification of nummulites is a matter of great difficulty.
 Carpenter was inclined to the view that in the genus _Nummulites_ there was really only one species, with numerous varieties.
 D'Archiac and de la Harpe both refer to the difficulty of arriving at specific characters.
 Owing to the great abundance of the material it is often possible to find gradations between very distinct forms.